porter-dev/porter-charts/CONTRIBUTING.md

 To develop the Helm chart itself, please consult the [Helm documentation](https://helm.sh/docs/chart_template_guide/).
 We recommend frequently running `helm install --dry-run testing .` to ensure the manifests are rendering as expected.

-Next, create a `form.yaml` file for the chart

 Once you are ready to develop the `form.yaml` file and test the chart from the Porter dashboard, ensure that you have the Porter server running in development mode ([instructions](https://github.com/porter-dev/porter/blob/master/CONTRIBUTING.md#getting-started)) with the following `.env` set:

 First, in `/dashboard/.env`: